bakdata/fluent-kafka-streams-tests/README.md

 ```

 The `TestTopology` takes care of all the inputs, processing, and outputs of you application.
-For it to do that, you need to register it a an extension (JUnit5), so certain setup/teardown methods are called.
+For it to do that, you need to register it as an extension (JUnit5), so certain setup/teardown methods are called.
 The constructor expects a topology factory (for a fresh topology in each test) that creates the topology under test.

 Additionally, the properties of the `KafkaClient` need to be specified.
 Broker and application-id must be present (Kafka testutil limitation), but are ignored.
-Most importantly, if the application expects default serde for key and value, these must be present in the properties or explicitly specified with `withDefaultKeySerde(Serde serde)` and/or `withDefaultValueSerde(Serde serde)`.
+Most importantly, if the application expects default serde for key and value, these must be present in the properties or
+explicitly specified with `withDefaultKeySerde(Serde serde)` and/or `withDefaultValueSerde(Serde serde)`.

 To test your appliction, you can simply write a JUnit test.
 ```java